Results & Expectations

 Medical Disclaimer

 This article is for educational purposes only.
 Retatrutide is not FDA-approved.
-The 71-pound figure is an estimate from Phase 2 data (Jastreboff et al., NEJM 2023).
-Individual results vary.
-No individual patient photos from clinical trials are included or endorsed.
-Consult a healthcare provider.
+Results from Phase 2 (Jastreboff et al., NEJM 2023).
+Individual results vary significantly.
+Consult a healthcare provider for treatment guidance.

 Start today.
 Semaglutide from $99/mo, tirzepatide from $125/mo.